Last Updated: february 2026

 Treated vs Untreated Timber

 - Treated Timber: Pressure-treated for ground contact or exposed areas.
-Prevents rot and pest infestation.
+Helps prevent rot and pest infestation, though the level of treatment can vary—check the label for intended use (above ground vs. ground contact).

 - Untreated Timber: Suitable for decorative or above-ground panels.
-Requires sealers, stains, or oils for protection.
+Will need sealers, stains, or oils for protection, and even then, it may not hold up as long in wet climates.

 Moisture Content & Stability